Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 \subsection{\textbf{Revealing bidirectional causal patterns}}

 Recognizing that correlation does not imply causation, it is crucial to move beyond statistical associations and identify causal pathways \citep{rohrer2018thinking, runge2019inferring}.
 To capture the bidirectional causal relationships between urban systems and traffic dynamics, we develop the spatio-temporal convergent cross mapping (STCCM) model by incorporating spatial dependency and temporal variation (see Methods).
 The core principle is to determine whether spatially distributed information that evolves over time in one variable can predict another by reconstructing their state spaces, thereby inferring causality.
 This bidirectional cross-mapping approach reveals the directional influence and relative strengths.
 Fig.~\ref{fig:stccm_rest} presents the inferred bidirectional causal patterns between urban systems and traffic dynamics across 30 cities during congested periods on rest days, with detailed performance metrics and significance tests reported in Supplementary Table 5.
-Each $L$–$\rho$ plot illustrates how predictability evolves with increasing library size $L$, where higher $\rho$ values indicate stronger cross-mapping accuracy and hence stronger causal influence.
-Here, $L$ represents the number of observations used for state-space reconstruction, while $\rho$ measures the predictability of one variable based on another.
-For a given urban system indicator $X$ and traffic dynamics indicator $Y$, if $\rho$ values for $X \rightarrow Y$ exceed those for $Y \rightarrow X$ as $L$ grows, $X$ is inferred to be the dominant causal driver of $Y$, and vice versa.
+Each $L$-$\rho$ plot serves as a diagnostic tool for causal inference, illustrating how predictability evolves with increasing library size $L$.
+Here, $L$ represents the number of observations used for state-space reconstruction, while $\rho$ represents the cross-mapping skill of one variable based on another, i.e., how well one variable recovers the state of the other.
+For each city and each component of the urban system, we generate two $L$-$\rho$ curves: one for urban systems $\rightarrow$ traffic dynamics and one for traffic dynamics $\rightarrow$ urban systems.
+Crucially, evidence of causality is established not by a static $\rho$ value, but by the property of convergence: a curve that rises and stabilizes at higher $\rho$ values as $L$ grows.
+This trend indicates a robust causal signal, as additional observations improve coverage of the reconstructed state space and help reveal the underlying deterministic rules of the system \citep{gao2023causal}.
+Furthermore, the shaded regions between the two curves in Fig.~\ref{fig:stccm_rest}(a) highlight the magnitude of asymmetry ($\Delta\rho$) between the bidirectional influences.
+Consequently, for a given urban system indicator $X$ and traffic dynamics indicator $Y$, if the $\rho$ values for $X \rightarrow Y$ consistently exceed those for $Y \rightarrow X$ as $L$ increases, $X$ is inferred to be the dominant causal driver of $Y$, and vice versa.